yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Getting Started with Shimmers.md

 Simulating the circuit is just about the code you already wrote.

 For example, you can create a unit test by using [Swift Testing](https://github.com/swiftlang/swift-testing).
-But in here, I will show you a dumb way of testing your code: just run it in "main.swift".
+But in here, let's use the dumbest way of testing your code: just run it in "main.swift".

 First, comment out all the driver code in the last section.
 Then, add the following:

 ```swift